chiararik/cv/README.md

 University of Turin.
 Curriculum: Molecular and cellular biology.
 Degree mark: 97/110.
 Supervisor: Dr. Andrea Occhipinti

 ## 🏆 Accomplishments
 *2021*.
 Contest ‘Envisioning Torino’, Nexto Masterplan Project, AgriTurin - The productive city.
 Team work first place.
-The competition aims to think about the possibility of setting up a research center on the implementation and application of the IoT in agriculture, with particular reference to the possibilities of precision farming and the protection of local agricultural biodiversity.
+The competition aims to think about the possibility of setting up a research center on the implementation and application of IoT technologies in agriculture, with particular reference to the possibilities of precision farming and the protection of local agricultural biodiversity.
 Associazione Nexto.
 [Masterplan: una visione per Torino.
 2021, Torino, ISBN 9791220093880](https://www.nextomasterplan.it/masterplan/).

 *2018*.
 Award for the Master Degree Thesis in memory of Antonio and Luigi Goi XIII edition - University of Brescia.
 Thesis title: "Analysis and evaluation of ecological reticularity and ecosystem services in the Stura di Lanzo, Orco and Malone (Piedmont) basins", A.Y.
 2016/2017.